yhsesq/llm/README.md

 For improvements :
 Use Github secrets instead of everything in text in the repo (example commented out in the github actions file for reference).
+Groq key in settings.php will also need to be replaced if the free one provided does not provide enough queries/day.
-Increase security (it currently has none) by turning on SELinux, adding rate limiters etc.
+Increase security (it currently has none) by turning on SELinux, adding rate limiters, SSL etc.
 Allow updates through actions instead of terraform only and environment teardowns - use a bastion host.
 Use RDS for database with multi AZ (example provioded in terraform main.tf.bak file).
 Block code execution and enable the sandbox model for LLM callouts.
 This is a quick and dirty POC. **Do not use for production**.